peterlefanulumsdaine/general-type-theories/README.md

 * Philipp Haselwarter
 * Peter LeFanu Lumsdaine

+## Content

+This repo contains a Coq formalisation of a general notion of dependent type theories, and the development of key metatheorems for this notion.

+A human-readable presentation of the main notions can be found in Lumsdaine’s talk at HoTTEST Conference, 2020 [slides](https://www.uwo.ca/math/faculty/kapulkin/seminars/hottestfiles/Lumsdaine-2020-06-15-HoTTEST.pdf), and an article presenting the work is in preparation.

+## Development

+The formalisation is under active development.

+Some parts are fairly complete, while others are very much work in progress.

+None of the formalisation should be considered stable.

+# Detailed overview

+Note: the following overview is currently somewhat out of date.

 ## Directory overview

 * [`Auxiliary`](./Auxiliary) -- mathematical generalities, not specifically about type theory